tim-roberts1/tva/website/docs/development/getting-started/installation.md

 #### Install Pluralsight's headless UI framework that works with any library or tech stack.

-Pluralsight Design is available as a set of [npm packages](https://github.com/pluralsight/tva) for web and our `tokens` package is also compatable for iOS, Swift, Android, and Kotlin.
+Pluralsight Design is available as a set of [npm packages](https://github.com/pluralsight/tva) for web and our `design-tokens` package is also compatable for iOS, Swift, Android, and Kotlin.

 ## npm